Johann-Hermann Meier: With Jagdgeschwader 26 "Schlageter" and death

 Meier was transferred to I. Gruppe of Jagdgeschwader 26 "Schlageter" (JG 26–26th Fighter Wing) in February 1944 fighting on the Western Front flying the Focke-Wulf Fw 190 fighter.
 At the time, the Gruppe was based at Florennes Airfield and commanded by Hauptmann Karl Borris.
-There, Meier was appointed Staffelkapitän (squadron leader) of 1.
+There, Meier was appointed Staffelkapitän of 1.
 Staffel on 29 February.
 He replaced Leutnant Leberecht Altmann who was transferred.

 On 15 March, the United States Army Air Forces attacked Braunschweig with a force of Boeing B-17 Flying Fortress and Consolidated B-24 Liberator bombers.
 Defending against this attack, I. and II.
 Gruppe of JG 26 was scrambled.
 During takeoff, Meier in his Fw 190 A-6 (Werknummer 470057–factory number) collided with his wingman Unteroffizier Hans Ruppert.
 Both aircraft caught fire, while Ruppert escaped, Meier was killed in the accident.
 According to an eyewitness report, Meier was drunk at the time.
 For his 77 aerial victories claimed with JG 52, Meier was awarded a posthumous Knight's Cross of the Iron Cross (Ritterkreuz des Eisernen Kreuzes).
 Meier was succeeded by Oberleutnant Kurt Kranefeld as Staffelkapitän of 1.
 Staffel.
+He is buried at the Lommel German war cemetery (Block 21—grave 290).

 Summary of career

 Aerial victory claims

-According to Spick, Meier was credited with 77 aerial victories, 76 of which on the Eastern Front and one on the Western Front, claimed in 305 combat missions.
+According to US historian David T. Zabecki, Meier was credited with 77 aerial victories.
+Spick also lists him with 77 aerial victories, 76 of which on the Eastern Front and one on the Western Front, claimed in 305 combat missions.
 Mathews and Foreman, authors of Luftwaffe Aces: Biographies and Victory Claims, researched the German Federal Archives and found records for 76 aerial victory claims, all of which were claimed on the Eastern Front.